What Are Florida Premises Liability Laws?

 Slip and Fall Accidents

-A slip-and-fall accident involves an individual slipping or tripping on someone else’s property and sustaining an injury.
+A slip-and-fall accident involves an individual falling on someone else’s property and sustaining an injury.
 It can occur in a private or public space.
-Common causes of slips and falls in buildings are wet floors, loose mats or rugs, potholes or cracks, uneven sidewalks or flooring, or exposed wiring.
+Common causes of slips and falls in buildings are wet floors, loose mats or rugs, potholes or cracks, uneven sidewalks or flooring, loose or missing railings, cluttered walkways, poorly-lit stairwells, unmarked step-downs, and exposed wiring.

-Injuries sustained in a slip-and-fall accident may include severe cuts, jaw fractures, and nose fractures.
-The accident victim may also suffer traumatic brain injury or a concussion in serious cases.
-Some injuries are noticeable immediately after the accident, while others may take a while to show.
+Injuries sustained in a slip-and-fall accident may include severe cuts, jaw fractures, hip fractures, and nose fractures.
+The accident victim may also suffer a traumatic brain injury, a neck injury, or a spinal cord injury in serious cases.

 Inadequate Security

-Also known as negligent security, inadequate security is a legal cause of action that an accident victim can bring against a property owner when the victim gets injured due to a lack of security on the property.
-Most inadequate security actions revolve around a lack of security equipment, lack of security personnel, and poor lighting.
+Also known as negligent security, inadequate security is a legal cause of action that an accident victim can bring against a property owner or business when the victim gets injured due to a lack of proper security on the property.
+Most inadequate security actions involve a lack of security equipment, lack of security personnel, and poor lighting.

-Other examples of negligent security include broken gates or fences, unlockable doors, untrained or unqualified security guards, and malfunctioning camera or alarm systems.
+Other examples of negligent security include broken gates or fences, unlockable doors or windows, untrained or unqualified security guards, and malfunctioning cameras or alarm systems.
 Injuries in a negligent security claim may arise from battery, assault, rape, or robbery.
-The victim may suffer soft tissue injuries, broken bones, psychological injuries, spinal cord injuries, or traumatic brain injuries, depending on the cause of the injury.
+The victim may suffer soft tissue injuries, broken bones, psychological injuries, spinal cord injuries, or traumatic brain injuries, depending on the type of incident that occurs.

 Dog Bites